tfitzgeraldca/Polyglot/README.md

 - I recommend using standard language tags and subtags as your `lang` variables.
 This is practical as it allows you to identify your content (e.g. `<html lang="{current_lang}">` dynamically as you go)
 	- W3C has a (surprisingly) good reference doc for this: (http://www.w3.org/International/questions/qa-choosing-language-tags)

-CREDITS
+Credits
 ---------------

 Special thanks go to:

-- Patrick Stinnet for making PS Languish, which acted as a starting point for this project, and for his immeasurable help getting me into EE;
+- Patrick Stinnett for making PS Languish, which acted as a starting point for this project, and for his immeasurable help getting me into EE;
 - Doug Avery for giving the world Freebie, which I use hand in hand with for this in first-segment mode.